UFC 291: Poirier vs. Gaethje 2: Predictions & Analysis

 A few statistical edges stand out.
 Kopylov throws significantly more leather — a 0.5 sig. strike per minute gap.
 Ribeiro is far more active with takedowns, averaging 0.5 more per 15 minutes.
 Kopylov has tighter striking defense, making opponents miss more often.

 The Pick: Roman Kopylov over Claudio Ribeiro.
-We're leaning Kopylov here at 73%, a solid but not overwhelming edge.
-Notably, the betting market has Kopylov at 67% implied while our model sees 73% — a 6-point disagreement that could signal value.
+The model is firm on this one: Kopylov at 75%.
+Notably, the betting market has Kopylov at 67% implied while our model sees 75% — a 8-point disagreement that could signal value.

 Jake Matthews vs Darrius Flowers